 VFP's Save Our VA (SOVA) National Campaign was organized several years ago to seek justice for veterans and to strengthen and improve the Veterans Health Administration (VHA).
-Today, the SOVA National Campaign consists of more than a hundred individual VFP members and supporters working across the nation in collaboration of our allies in the VA unions: the American Federation of Government Employees (AFGE) and National Nurses United (NNU).
+Today, the SOVA National Campaign consists of over a thousand individual VFP members and supporters working across the nation in collaboration of our allies in the VA unions: the American Federation of Government Employees (AFGE) and National Nurses United (NNU).
 We also partner with the Veterans Healthcare Policy Institute.
 SOVA's activities include:

 - political analysis;

 - alerting our network of SOVA veterans' groups and other activists to contact members of congress in response to legislation/policies impacting the VHA;

 - encouraging people to write letters to the editor, Op-ed articles on the issues;